View of Black Sea Turkey from a balcony.

 Just by seeing some of the monuments and museums that celebrate him, you will show great honor to the lovely people of this country.

-We also got to check out the epic Ataturk Monument and of course we had to take our pictures with the giant Samsun sign!
+We also got to check out the epic Ataturk Monument and of course, we had to take our pictures with the giant city sign!

 Trabzon

-The flat was large and beautiful but even better yet, right on the Black Sea.
+The flat was large and beautiful but even better yet, right on the Eastern Black Sea Coast.
 Turkey has some incredible views but this was one of my favorites.

 Little Hagia Sophia in Trabzon